 Complaints made before 30 December 2006

-Complaints made about the AFP before 30 December 2006 are jointly managed by the AFP and the Ombudsman under the Complaints (Australian Federal Police) Act 1981.
+Complaints made about the AFP before 30 December 2006 are jointly managed by the AFP and the Ombudsman under the Law Enforcement (AFP Professional Standards and Related Measures) Act 2006.
 In most cases complaints are investigated by the AFP's Professional Standards Team, but the Ombudsman may take over an investigation or, in some circumstances including where a complaint is about practices and procedures, conduct the investigation from the start.